kasperbfrank/elm-chess/README.md

 # Elm Chess
 A game of chess implemented in [Elm](https://elm-lang.org), a statically typed pure functional language.

-**NOTE: This is still work in progress, so a few specific rules are yet to be implemented**

 ## Running the project
 Simply run `make run`